mirror/boost/libs/ptr_container/doc/reference.rst

         template< class T >
         void delete_clone( const T* t )
         {
-            checked_delete( r );
+            checked_delete( t );
         }
     }

-Notice that this implementation  makes normal Copy Constructible classes are automatically Clonable unless ``operator new()`` or ``operator delete()`` are hidden.
+Notice that this implementation  makes normal Copy Constructible classes automatically Cloneable unless ``operator new()`` or ``operator delete()`` are hidden.

 The two functions represent a layer of indirection which is necessary to support classes that are not Copy Constructible by default.
 Notice that the implementation relies on argument-dependent lookup (ADL) to find the right version of ``new_clone()`` and ``delete_clone()``.
-This means that one does not need to overload or specialize the function is the boost namespace, but it can be placed together with the rest of the interface of the class.
+This means that one does not need to overload or specialize the function in the boost namespace, but it can be placed together with the rest of the interface of the class.
 If you are implementing a class inline in headers, remember to forward declare the functions.

-**Warning: We are considering to remove the default implementation above.
+**Warning: We are considering the removal of default implementation above.
 Therefore always make sure that you overload the functions for your types and do not rely on the defaults in any way.**

 The Clone Allocator concept
 +++++++++++++++++++++++++++

-The Clone Allocator concept is introduced to formalize the way pointer containers controls memory of the stored objects (and not the pointers to the stored objects).
+The Clone Allocator concept is introduced to formalize the way pointer containers control memory of the stored objects (and not the pointers to the stored objects).
 The clone allocator allows
 users to apply custom allocators/deallocators for the cloned objects.